zanderlewis/vibra/README.md

 ## What is Vibra?
 Vibra is a powerful, real-time key-value store that is thread-safe.
 Vibra takes inspiration from Laravel's Eloquent and SQLite.

-Along with its ease-of-use and real-time capabilities, Vibra is powerfully encrypted using a LAQ-Fort.
-For more information on encryption, visit the [LAQ-Fort Repository.](https://github.com/zanderlewis/laq-fort)
+Along with its ease-of-use and real-time capabilities, Vibra is powerfully encrypted using Kyber.
+Vibra's Kyber encryption is tripled, ensuring that your data is safe and secure, while still being fast.

 ## Installation
 Vibra can be added to your `Cargo.toml` file like so: